RevOps Consulting for B2B SaaS Companies

 What should I look for in a RevOps consultant?

-Look for someone who has owned revenue operations inside an operating company, not just advised on it from the outside.
-The best RevOps consultants bring judgment shaped by having built, hired, and been accountable for outcomes.
+Look for a revenue operations consultant who has owned the function inside an operating company, not just advised on it from the outside.
+The best consultants bring judgment shaped by having built, hired, and been accountable for outcomes.
 Ask them what they've built that broke, what they'd do differently, and how long their recommendations typically survive contact with execution.

 How do I measure the ROI of RevOps consulting?